 As we wrote in previous articles, a paella in Madrid is a very popular tradition in many other regions of Spain, but especially along the Mediterranean Sea.
 This popularity isn’t by chance, its a dish that can be personalized by everyone in its coloring and taste.
-We will give you some tips to cook your perfect version of this dish when you book a Paella Experience tour through What to do in Madrid.
+We will give you some tips to cook your perfect version of this dish when you book a Paella Cooking Class tour through What to do in Madrid.

 Just to start, here are a few pointers:

 - Use the appropriate rice.
 This is the main ingredient of the dish, so you have to choose the best one possible.
 If available to you, the best rice to cook a paella is the ‘bomba’ rice, which is a Spanish variant medium size.
 It absorbs the taste and the smell of the broth much better than the others.

 - Do not move the rice when it is in the pan.
 If you do that, you n the risk of breaking the grains, especially if it isn’t the ‘bomba’ variety.
 All of your grains will be cooked properly though, if you follow the next four steps.

 1. Use the appropriate pan.
 During your tour of the Paella Experience, you will use a special pan specifically for this dish.
 A complete circle that is bigger and flatter than others, it is without a long handle, but rather has two small ones on each side.
 In Spanish, they are called paella ( in Valencia) or paellera ( in the rest of Spain).
 If you don’t happen to pick one of these up on your tour as a souvenir and you want to remake this dish once you are home, then use the flattest one you can find in your kitchen.